denliehoo/personal-portfolio/README.md

   - When less than around 680px, display a hamburger icon that instead opens a drawer upon clicking and shows the navbar there instead [ok]
   - Responsiveness for experiences, projects, project details [ok]
   - Modal rename to backdrop; backdrop background should have the same gradient animation effect as body background [ok]
-  - Find a way to reverse the slide in for backdrop content upon closing
+  - Find a way to reverse the slide in for backdrop content upon closing [ok]
+  - Does display: none also remove the element?
+Cause I might be having the code executed twice for Navbar when it is in lower screen px mode; Find a way to render content only when needed
   - Revamp about page
-  - Does display: none also remove the element?
-Cause I might be having the code executed twice for Navbar when it is in lower screen px mode
   - Maybe refactor more of the layout into a react component and use screenwidth hooks instead?

 - Maybe change layout background to a slightly lighter shade of blue and green; currently cant really see unless screen is bright enough